akarazhev/metacfg4j/README.md

 This library has the implementation of a simple web-client/server, repositories, services, controllers.
 The web-server provides implementation of REST methods.
 Data is persisted into a DB, by using any configured datasource.

+The size of the library is ~120 Kb.

 ## Configuration and Usage